-These are all questions I highly recommend answering for yourself before you even think about laying out a budget for traveling Asia.
+These are all questions I highly recommend answering for yourself before you even think about laying out a southeast Asia travel budget.

 I have written individual budget posts for most of these countries, so if you want the specifics you can find those here:

 - How Much Does it Cost to Travel Japan?

 - How Much Does it Cost to Travel Vietnam?

 - How Much Does it Cost to Travel Cambodia?

 - How Much Does it Cost to Travel Thailand?

 - How Much Does it Cost to Travel Laos?

 For five months of traveling the above countries, I spent $5,251.